hugh-dickens/travel-webapp/README.md

     - Estimate the carbon footprint for each trip based on the mode of travel and distance.

 5. **Gear Cost Calculation**:
-    - Estimate the cost of any required gear for the trip based on the selected activities.
+    - Estimate the cost of any required gear for the trip based on the selected activity.

 ## Technologies Used (the fun stuff)